9 Financial Tips For New Parents

 4. Build Up Your Emergency Fund

-Unemployment is stressful in any circumstance, but it becomes much more difficult when your family is growing.
 That’s why, in the event of a layoff or job change, having an emergency fund that covers 6-12 months of living expenses is advantageous.

 An emergency fund, which should be established following the new monthly family budget, provides a valuable buffer for a new parent seeking a new job.
-If your family is entirely reliant on the income of a single-family member, an emergency fund is vital.

 Set up direct deposit that moves 5-10% of each paycheck into its own savings account.
-You don’t see it, touch it, nothing.
-It just automatically moves into a new account every 2 weeks like clockwork.
+You don’t ever see it or touch it at all.
+Just let it grow.

-This is an easy way to invest into an emergency fund.
-Start saving using auto-pilot.
-You never even notice and in a short time, boom, exponential growth.
-Next thing you know, you’ll have a nice nest egg.
-Call it your emergency cash stash.
+You never even notice it and in a short time, boom, you’ll see exponential growth.
+Next thing you know, you’ll have a nice nest egg built up.

 5. Buy Life Insurance Policy